MICHAEL NOONAN

 Michael Noonan, Ph.D.

-He was named on the inaugural Aussie List in 2015 and he is a seven-time Tropfest finalist, most recently with Notes To Salma (2019), Accomplice (2017), Evil Mexican Child (2014), Remote (2013) and Photo Booth (2012).
+He is a seven-time Tropfest finalist, most recently with Notes To Salma (2019), Accomplice (2017), Evil Mexican Child (2014), Remote (2013) and Photo Booth (2012).
 He won the IF Award for Best Australian Documentary for his film Unlikely Travellers (2007) and he has twice been nominated for AWGIE Awards for his scripts.

-Noonan’s debut novel Childproof was released in 2022.
+His debut novel Childproof was released in 2022.
 Independent Book Review called it "a surprisingly warmhearted dark comedy that makes you want to shield your children."
+His second novel, Hand On The Run, is due for release in November 2026 and his third, Kat Came Back, in 2027.

-Since 1998, his short films and documentaries have screened at numerous international festivals and on broadcast television in Australia, France, Italy, Japan, Africa, Germany, Africa, Jordan, Russia and the USA.
+Since 1998, his short films and documentaries have screened at numerous international festivals and on broadcast television in Australia, France, Italy, Japan, Africa, Germany, Africa, Jordan, Russia and the US.

 His festival successes include: AFI Fest (Recall), Palm Springs International Shortfest (Evil Mexican Child, Captive, Cecil), Flickerfest (Captive, Recall) Hof International Film Festival (Recall), Cinequest (Baggage), Tropfest (Accomplice, Evil Mexican Child, Remote, Photo Booth, Applause, Counter) and St Kilda Film Festival (The People, Photo Booth, Captive).